samjulien/blog/_posts/2018-09-06-laravel-5-7-release-what-is-new.markdown

 **Laravel 5.7** came loaded with new features and significant improvements.
 And **Nova** is a product every Laravel developer should try out!

 Have you upgraded to Laravel v5.7 yet?
 What are your thoughts?
 Let me know in the comments section! 😊

+{% include tweet_quote.html quote_text = "Laravel 5.7 has been released!
+Learn what's new in the most popular PHP framework" %}